National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Stoudt and colleagues identify 3 phases of a data-only research protocol: Explore, Refine, Produce.[cite]
 N3C provides many tools to support a protocol.
 By linking the resulting artifacts together, we aim to develop a self-documenting, computable protocol.
 We list here the basic steps in articulating—and specifying attributes of—a protocol, as part of the "Explore"  step.
 (Note that the term "protocol" is used here in a more general way than in biology, for instance.)
 This step is focused on the initial "natural language" view of the protocol; the code-based view comes in the next section.
-While the checklists seek text descriptions, we recommend **_linking the text as soon as possible to objects and datasets used in the Enclave_**, track what resources you’ve used, be specific with your team members, and enable Protocol Pad to collect attributions across those resources to populate your Publication Intent Form and your manuscript, at the appropriate time.
+While the checklists seek text descriptions, we recommend **_linking the text as soon as possible to objects and datasets used in the Enclave_**, track what resources you've used, be specific with your team members, and enable Protocol Pad to collect attributions across those resources to populate your Publication Intent Form and your manuscript, at the appropriate time.

 **Causal model positing before analyzing**.
 Create a Directed Acyclic Graph (DAG) of the research question that reflects the causal model.